-Additionally, Units allotted to Anchor Investors are required to be locked in for a period of 30 days from the date of allotment in the public offer.
-Further, the Units allotted to Strategic Investors, are required to be locked in for a period of one year from the date of allotment in the public offer.
+Additionally, Units allotted to Anchor Investors are required to be locked in for a period of 30 days from the date of allotment in the public issue.
+Further, the Units allotted to Strategic Investors, are required to be locked in for a period of one year from the date of allotment in the public issue.

 VI.
-DISCLOSURE REQUIREMENTS
+Disclosure Requirements

-1. What are the disclosure standards applicable in India?
+01 What are the disclosure standards applicable in India?

-Disclosure standards in India for the offer documents and Placement Memorandums issued by InvITs are substantially at par with other securities markets in the world.
-Presently, the disclosure requirements are governed by the InvIT Regulations, and the InvIT Guidelines, in case of public offer of InvITs.
-However, they are continuing to evolve based on, amongst other things, regulatory evaluation and stakeholders (including prospective investors) feedback.
+Disclosure standards in India for the Offer Documents and Placement Memorandums issued by InvITs are substantially at par with other securities markets in the world.
+Presently, the disclosure requirements are governed by the InvIT Regulations, and the InvIT Guidelines, in case of public issues of InvITs.
+However, they are continuing to evolve based on, amongst other things, regulatory evaluation and stakeholders' (including prospective investors) feedback.

-In this respect, the key governing principle under the InvIT Regulations is that all disclosures made in the offer documents and placement memorandums must contain material, true, fair and adequate to enable the investors to make a well informed decision.
-Additionally, the offer documents or the Placement Memorandum should not: (i) be misleading or contain any mis-statements; or (ii) guarantee returns to the investors.
+In this respect, the key governing principle under the InvIT Regulations is that all disclosures made in the Offer Documents and Placement Memorandums must contain material, true, fair and adequate disclosures to enable the investors to make a well informed decision.
+Additionally, the Offer Documents or the Placement Memorandum should not: (i) be misleading or contain any mis-statements; and (ii) guarantee returns to the investors.

-2. What are the key areas of disclosures in offer documents and placement memorandums?
+What are the key areas of disclosures in offer documents and placement memorandums?

-In addition to the customary key areas such as the business and industry overview of the InvIT, risk factors (internal and external to the InvIT), financial statements and projections of the InvIT, management's discussion and analysis of financial condition and results of operation, other key disclosure requirements under the InvIT Regulations include:
+In addition to the customary key areas such as the business and industry of the InvIT, risk factors (internal and external to the InvIT), financial statements, management's discussion and analysis of financial condition and results of operation, other key disclosure requirements under the InvIT Regulations include:

-- (a) Comprehensive details pertaining to the Sponsor, Investment Manager, Project Manager, Trustee and other parties. - (b) Brief background of the InvIT, including, the InvIT structure and description and details of the InvIT Assets or of any arrangement pertaining to the underlying InvIT Assets.
+- (a) Comprehensive details pertaining to the Sponsor, Investment Manager, Project Manager, Trustee and other parties. - (b) Brief background of the InvIT, including, the InvIT structure and description and details of the InvIT Assets or of any arrangement pertaining to the underlying InvIT Assets. - (c) Capital structure of the InvIT Assets including any borrowing or deferred payments and the borrowing policies. - (d) Details of any related party transactions along with the procedure for dealing with such transactions.

-- (c) Capital structure of the InvIT assets including any borrowing or deferred payments and the borrowing policies. - (d) Details of any related party transactions along with the procedure for dealing with such transactions. - (e) Disclosures on title of the InvIT Assets including any material litigations pertaining to the InvIT Assets. - (f) Disclosures on the status of approvals with respect to the InvIT Assets and approvals periodically required for the InvIT Assets. - (g) Details of material litigations and regulatory actions which are pending against the InvIT, the Sponsor, the Investment Manager, the Project Manager and their respective associates and the Trustee, as specified. - (h) Comprehensive details on the rights of Unitholders. - (i) Full valuation report, auditors report and any sectorspecific report.
+- (e) Disclosures on title of the InvIT Assets including any material litigations pertaining to the InvIT Assets. - (f) Disclosures on the status of approvals with respect to the InvIT Assets and approvals periodically required for the InvIT Assets. - (g) Details of material litigations and regulatory actions which are pending against the InvIT, the Sponsor, the Investment Manager, the Project Manager and their respective associates and the Trustee, as specified. - (h) Comprehensive details on the rights of Unitholders. - (i) Full valuation report, auditors report and any sector-specific report.

-3. What are the disclosure requirements for the objects for which the Issue is proposed?
+What are the disclosure requirements for the objects for which the Issue is proposed?